WICG/display-locking/explainer.md

 Creating more complex applications might also mean having a **larger number of things in a web page**, making the rendering costs of having all of the content to actually be part of the DOM prohibitively expensive.
-This drives some amount of web authors to *virtualization* instead, where they actually **refrain from putting things in the DOM**, keeping content in memory in some non-DOM data structure, with only the visible portion converted into DOM nodes and inserted into the document,
+This drives some number of web authors to *virtualization* instead, where they actually **refrain from putting things in the DOM**, keeping content in memory in some non-DOM data structure, with only the visible portion converted into DOM nodes and inserted into the document,